florish-lacy/wp-docker/README.md

 - Break PHP, JS, and SCSS into separate files and folders.
 - `functions.php` is getting too large.
 Break it into smaller files.
+- `assets/js/functions.js` is getting too large.
+Break it into smaller files.
 - Spellcheck!

 ##### PHP